Vert (tincture): Middle Ages

 The green tincture was left out of some heraldic works in the Middle Ages, but the first known English treatise, the Anglo-Norman "De Heraudie" (dated to sometime between 1230 and 1345), lists vert among the other tinctures.

-The French term sinople was in use prior to the 15th century, but it did not refer to green, but rather to red, being identical in origin to Cinnabar, originally the name of a red pigment also known as sinopia.
+The French term sinople was in use prior to the 15th century, but it did not refer to green, but rather to red, being identical in origin to cinnabar, originally the name of a red pigment also known as sinopia.
+The meaning of sinople switched to 'green' in the mid-14th century for unclear reasons, perhaps because French speakers were confusing vert and vair.

 Descriptions of knightly shields as painted at least partly green in Arthurian romance are found earlier, even in the late 12th century.
 Here, the Chevalier au Vert Escu ("knight with the green shield") often marks a kind of supernatural character outside of normal chivalric society (as is still the case with the English "Green Knight" of c.
 1390), perhaps in connection with the Wild Man or Green Man of medieval figurative art.

 The Anglo-Norman prose Brut (c.
 1200) has Brutus of Troy bear a green shield, Brutus Vert-Escu, Brutus Viride Scutum.

 Green is occasionally found in historical coats of arms (as opposed to the fictional "green knights" of Arthurian romance) from as early as the 13th century, but it remained rare, and indeed actively avoided, well into the 15th century, but becomes more common in the classical heraldry of the 16th and 17th centuries.

 According to Paweł Dudziński, the chairman of the Heraldic Committee within the Polish Ministry of Interior and Administration, early heraldic green used to be bright, obtained from verdigris pigment, which allowed contrast with azure (obtained from dark ultramarine pigment) in arms that contravened the rule of tincture.

 An early example of a green escutcheon was that of the coat of arms of Styria, based on the banner of Ottokar II of Bohemia (r.
 1253–1278), described by chronist Ottokar aus der Gaal (c.
 1315) as: